 Iteration 2:

-- Planning: Focus on transaction processing capabilities.
+- Planning: Focus on the ability to conduct transactions.

 - Engineering: Develop and integrate the transaction processing module.